-The registered provider has worked effectively with RQIA and maintained their roles and responsibilities in accordance with legislation.
-The registered person has shown an ability to respond appropriately to regulatory matters and led the organisation in maintaining compliance with Regulations.
+The registered person has shown an understanding of regulatory matters and led the organisation in maintaining compliance with Regulations.

 On the date of inspection the RQIA certificate was noted to be displayed appropriately and was reflective of the service provided.